alantech/alanlang-docs/docs/tutorial.md

 ### Binding Functions

+!!! warning

+    This syntax is being altered right now.
+The documentation will be updated when the new syntax is available.

 The two function syntaxes we have covered up until now are the single-statement and multi-statement syntaxes.

 ```rs